jettro/c3-angular-directive/README.md

 ### 1.2 (To be released)
 - In issue 104 @AesSedai proposed more properties for the legend inset directive.
 These are now added.
+- In issue 102 @jtaylor1022 asked for the grid-class attribute and I added the position as well.

 Bugs fixed:
 - Issue 104: Fixed problem with the time format function